 You can be fined up to £1000 if you are driving professionally without a Driver CPC.

-We also offer individual modules which you can count towards 7 hours of your driver CPC.
-The modules are;
+We also offer individual modules which can count towards 7 hours of your Driver CPC.
+The current modules are;

 - Tachograph Legislation, Compliance and Fatigue

 It is your responsibility to check that you have not already sat a module, as you are prohibited to repeat them.

 Please also see the ADR Course as this can count towards 28 hours of your Driver CPC.